MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/debug-a-background-task.md

 -   In C# and C++, make sure the main project references the background task project.
 If this reference is not in place, the background task won't be included in the app package.
 -   In C# and C++, make sure the **Output type** of the background task project is "Windows Runtime Component".
--   The background class and must be declared in the entry point attribute in the package manifest.
+-   The background class must be declared in the entry point attribute in the package manifest.

 ## Trigger background tasks manually to debug background task code